VishalPallagani/PLANTS-benchmark/datasheet-for-PLANTS.md

 ### Is there a repository that links to any or all papers or systems that use the dataset?

-Yes, the authors have created a (Github)[https://github.com/ai4society/PLANTS-benchmark] repository to actively release information related to the task of plan summarization -
+Yes, the authors have created a [GitHub](https://github.com/ai4society/PLANTS-benchmark) repository to actively release information related to the task of plan summarization.

 ### What (other) tasks could the dataset be used for?
+The dataset is only applicable for the task of plan summarization.

 ### Is there anything about the composition of the dataset or the way it was collected and preprocessed/cleaned/labeled that might impact future uses?

-_For example, is there anything that a future user might need to know to avoid uses that could result in unfair treatment of individuals or groups (e.g., stereotyping, quality of service issues) or other undesirable harms (e.g., financial harms, legal risks) If so, please provide a description.
-Is there anything a future user could do to mitigate these undesirable harms?_
+No.

 ### Are there tasks for which the dataset should not be used?

-_If so, please provide a description._

-### Any other comments?
+The dataset is not fit for any tasks other than plan summarization.

 ## Distribution

 ### Will the dataset be distributed to third parties outside of the entity (e.g., company, institution, organization) on behalf of which the dataset was created?

-_If so, please provide a description._
+Yes, the dataset is open-sourced and available for research purposes.
+It is distributed under a Creative Commons (CC) license, allowing third parties to access and use it in accordance with the license terms.

 ### How will the dataset will be distributed (e.g., tarball on website, API, GitHub)?